zpinto/learn-flaskRESTful-dev-deployment/README.md

 ## Overview

-This repo provides sample code for a todo list api that uses the flaskRESTful framework, flask JWT for user authentication, and mongodb as a document based data base.
+This repo provides sample code for a todo list api that uses the flaskRESTful framework, flask JWT for user authentication, and mongodb as a document based database.

 Through this README and the rest of the repository, you will find detailed explanations for all code and a walkghrough on how to deploy this api to heroku.